Railway Level Crossings

 6. For each road approach, two barriers are normally provided.
 When closed to roadway boom is marked with alternate red & white stripes and carries two boom lamps showing red light in both directions.

 7. Each road, the barriers meet at the centre of the road to close the highway fully.

 8. Each approach is provided with two road signals.
 Each signal consists of two red lamps and a single yellow lamp.

-9. When level crossing sequence is started , initially yellow lamps show for 3 sec, followed by red lamps flashing at 80 flashes/min.
-After 4-8 secs booms commence to lower.
-Once boom are lowered they are hydraulically locked.
+9. When the level crossing sequence is started, initially yellow lamps show for 3 sec, followed by red lamps flashing at 80 flashes/min.
+After 4-8 secs booms commence lowering.
+Once the boom is lowered they are hydraulically locked.

-10. The audible warning device will commence to sound as the sequence is started and will continue till all barriers are fully lowered.
+10. The audible warning device will commence sounding as the sequence is started and will continue till all barriers are fully lowered.